 Each type or kind of charter throughout Key West has roughly the same price, give or take some add on options per request or boat size.
 The type of charter that is chosen is usually dependent on the type of group that is going on the trip.
 There isn’t a best type of charter to go on.
 The best type of charter depends on the type of group going, and what’s best for their needs.

 Backcountry fishing in Key West is one of the most popular types of fishing charters to embark on because of it’s wide range of options, as far as fishing goes.
-Prices range from $500-$600 for a 4 hour backcountry fishing charter for 2 anglers.
+Prices range from $550-700 for a 4 hour backcountry fishing charter for up to 4 anglers.
 The price will ultimately depend on what boat you are on.
 If you are fishing on a flats boat (16-20ft skiff) the price will be on the lower side of that price range.
 If you are fishing in a bay boat (21-25ft center console) the price will be a little bit higher in that range.

 If you are fishing on a bay boat, you do have the option to have more than 2 anglers.
-Most bay boats can accommodate up to 4 anglers, which usually adds on $25-50 per additional angler.
+Most bay boats can accommodate up to 4 anglers.

 Differences Between Flats and Bay Boats